vahidAK/PatMat/README.md

 #### 3-1-4 HP1_HP2_PerReadInfo
 This file includes per-read information including coordinates and strand of the reads on reference, read IDs, read flag and if the read is supplemenary or not, read mapping quality, and finally the positions, phred score base quality and base(s) from the read at the input phased het variants from strand-seq (or strand-seq plus WhatsHap, if given) for HP1 and HP2 and unphased variants in the input vcf file (1|2 varinats are considered as unphased).
 Base quality for indels represent the base quality of the first base.
 Positions in the per-read file are zero-based.

-**Note:** If you wish to try different criteria, the per-read file produced by PatMat >=v1.2.0 allows you to try different thresholds for options, different dmr list, black list, include/exclude indels, and include/exclude supp reads much faster.
-Per-read from previous versions cannot be used for different black list or include/exclude supp reads.
+**Note:** If you wish to try different criteria, the per-read file produced by PatMat >=v1.2.0 allows you to try different thresholds for options (**Note** that if you also provided WhatsHap phased vcf in your first try, then you **cannot** use per-read to try different --min_variant or --hapratio because these options will be also used to correct WhatsHap phased-block switches using strand-seq phased variants.), different dmr list, black list, include/exclude indels, and include/exclude supp reads much faster.
+These are also true for previous versions and their per-read **except** that per-read from previous versions **cannot** be used for different black list or include/exclude supp reads.
 NanoMethPhase phase module also produces a per-read file, however, per-read file from PatMat is NOT equivalent to the per-read file from NanoMethPhase.
 Moreover, per-read from NanoMethPhase cannot be used for different mapping quality or include/exclude supp reads.